Why are there so few working administration software solutions for music publishers?

 Customers usually know what they don’t want.
 Regardless if it is slow transportation or typing the same metadata over and over again, that is the only thing that an engineer can believe.
 While wishes, expectations and concerns may give some guidance, they usually are misleading.

 So, what does “faster horses” translate to in music publishing?
-For a generation used to a criminally slow software everyone used for decades, it means making a much faster clone with many new features.
+For a generation used to a criminally slow software, it means making a much faster clone with many new features.
 For a new generation of creatives, it means a great user experience.
 For people used in dealing with metadata in Excel, it means better templates.
 But all of that is really just “faster horses”.
-And obviously one can not have a fast system with redundant data (implied by spreadsheets) with great user experience.

 Metadata Exchange Formats